Butternut Squash Soup

 Curling up with a bowl of this vibrantly colored soup made from a blend of roasted butternut and acorn squash, sweet potatoes, carrots, and fall-inspired seasonings like sage and thyme is the best way to really settle into all of those cozy fall feelings.

-What brings roasted butternut squash soup all together is the cup of full fat coconut milk that gets stirred in right at the end.
+What brings this easy butternut squash soup all together is the cup of full-fat coconut milk that gets stirred in right at the end.
 The already silky smooth soup thanks to a quick pureeing turns it into pure creamy decadence.

-I love that it’s so rich and creamy but remains both accidentally vegan and gluten free.
+I love that it’s so rich and creamy but remains both accidentally vegan and gluten-free.
 Trust me, you’d never realize this butternut and acorn squash soup is vegan unless you were told!
-The rich depth of flavor, the creamy consistency, you’re not going to miss a thing.

 This is a great benefit for those family or holiday gatherings when you are trying to cook for an accommodate different dietary preferences – everyone will be happy with this soup!